julianchurchill/text-adventure/README.md

   * Add sound effect or screen flash or dialog
 - [FEATURE] Tell the user when they have reached the end of the available content!
 Perhaps a popup saying look out for new content in the next update?
 - [TECHNICAL FEATURE] Incremental saving - save the game every 10 actions or something, in case of a crash this avoids the user losing too much progress
+- [FEATURE] What's new dialog for first run of new version.

 - [STORY] Shopkeeper directs you to town hall notice board where reports of strange goings on are being posted.
 This triggers the entrance to the town hall to become visible.
   - [FEATURE] Talk action responses need to be defined for the shopkeeper.
 If an item has talk responses then include a 'Talk' action in Location::actions().
 Talk action allows choice of n phrases.
 Choosing a phrase triggers a response as specified in model content.
 Choosing a phrase can optionally trigger an alternative set of phrases to become available as follow up actions.
 Choosing a phrase can optionally trigger actions (use the same actions as 'item use action:' directive) e.g. make an exit visible.